jeremytammik/ElementOutline/README.md

 Manipulation and analysis of geometric objects https://shapely.readthedocs.io/en/lat…

-but, it is slower, so I believe we will switch to clipper.
+But, it is slower, so I believe we will switch to Clipper.

 ## <a name="cmdroomouteroutline"></a>CmdRoomOuterOutline